MarvellEmbeddedProcessors/dao/doc/guides/platform/liquid_crypto.rst

 #.
 SHA
 #.
 RNG

+Optional DEFLATE compress and decompress offload is available when the crypto agent is started with compress support; see :doc:`../prog_guide/liquid_crypto_lib` and :doc:`../applications/crypto-agent`.

 Crypto operations supported by the LiquidCrypto card are exposed to the user application through DAO Liquid Crypto library.
 The library provides a set of APIs for performing cryptographic operations using the LiquidCrypto card.
 The library abstracts the underlying